BLSQ/openhexa-sdk-python/README.md

 # OpenHexa Python SDK

+The OpenHexa Python SDK is a tool that helps you write code for the OpenHexa platform.

+It is particularly useful to write OpenHexa data pipelines, but can also be used in the OpenHexa notebooks environment.

+## Writing data pipelines

+TBC

+## Using the SDK in the notebooks environment

+TBC

 ## Running the examples

 Clone the repo and install the dependencies, including the ones required to run the examples: